vincentcheri/vincentcheri/README.md

-- 👋 Hi, I’m @vincentcheri
+- 👋 Hi, I’m @VincentJohnson
 - 👀 I’m interested in anything tech and using it to solve problems.
 - 🌱 I’m currently learning software engineering @alx.
 - 💞️ I’m looking for interns and also to collaborate on projects.